Arrow BOOK

 • Bleeding

-• Very rarely irritation of nearby nerves or structures
+• Very rare irritation of nearby nerves or structures

-If symptoms suggest involvement of other nerves or pain pathways, your consultant may discuss ilio inguinal nerve block, caudal epidural, pelvic floor therapy, or multidisciplinary care.
+If symptoms suggest involvement of other nerves or pain pathways, your consultant may discuss ilio inguinal nerve block, pudendal nerve block, caudal epidural, pelvic floor therapy, or multidisciplinary pelvic pain management.

-Please inform your consultant about blood thinners, allergies, diabetes, pregnancy, and recent infections.
-Avoid driving if numbness persists.
+Please inform your consultant about blood thinning medication, allergies, diabetes, pregnancy, or recent infection before treatment.
+Avoid driving if numbness persists after the procedure.

-Arrange a consultation to discuss whether a genito femoral nerve block may help your pain.
+Arrange a consultation to discuss whether a genitofemoral nerve block may help relieve your groin or nerve related pain.

 Book A Consultation